Continuity | The Bitcoin Adviser

 A Survivable Design (Even If One Party Disappears)

-Client key Held by you (or your family) Technology partner key Platform key (recovery/migration) TBA key Co-signing under your authorization Recovery path if one party is gone Client + technology partner can migrate
+Client key Held by you (or your family) Technology partner key Platform key (recovery/migration) TBA key Co-signing under your authorization Recovery path if one party is gone Client can initiate recovery independently

 • Client key: held by you (or your family)